The Four-Chambered Heart

 The Four-Chambered Heart is a 1950 autobiographical novel by French-born writer Anaïs Nin, part of her Cities of the Interior sequence.
 It is about a woman named Djuna, her love, her thoughts, her emotions, her doubts, her decisions, and her sacrifices.
 It is not considered one of Nin's most noteworthy novels, yet it continues to be referenced in various studies and discussions regarding Nin and her body of work.

-This novel inspired the project of creative pornography co-founded by Vex Ashley Four Chambers.

 The story behind the story

 The story is based on Nin's own experiences and destructive love relationship with Gonzalo Moré, Peruvian poet and bohemian.
 They met in 1936 and their relationship lasted for a decade.
 It is Nin's diaries during this time that have translated into this novel about her alter ego Djuna.

 In the novel, the character Djuna falls in love with Rango and becomes entangled in his chaotic life.
 She is introduced to Zora, Rango's wife, a former dancer who has fallen into a morass of hypochondria and self-centered manipulation.
 These characters, of course, are modeled after Nin, Moré, and his wife Helba Huara.

 When Nin met Moré in 1936 his wife was an invalid, after having been a widely renowned exotic dancer, both in Europe and on Broadway, and the couple were impoverished and living in a basement.
 Nin rented a house boat on the Seine, which was used for Nin's and Moré's amorous meetings.
 The house boat also appears in The Four-Chambered Heart.